 Responding to climate change and natural disasters is a high-priority issue for Tokio Marine Group from the perspective of enterprise risk management.
-Accordingly, Tokio Marine Group has been promoting research on climate change and natural disaster risk through industry-academia collaborative research in cooperation with world-class research institutions that include The University of Tokyo (since 2005), Nagoya University (since 2007), Tohoku University (since 2011) and Kyoto University (since 2012).
-In undertaking this research, we strive to ascertain details of forecasts for damage caused by any natural disasters that could possibly occur in the future and share the outcomes of this research with society.
-Tokio Marine & Nichido Fire Insurance Co., Ltd. together with Tohoku University held a panel discussion entitled "Building a disaster-resilient community in the Asia-Pacific - The power of science and insurance" at the World Disaster Risk Reduction (Bosai) Forum in Sendai in November 2017 and widely disseminated information throughout society.
+Accordingly, Tokio Marine & Nichido has been promoting research on climate change and natural disaster risk through industry-academia collaborative research in cooperation with The University of Tokyo (since 2005), Nagoya University (since 2007), Tohoku University (since 2011) and Kyoto University (since 2012).
+In undertaking this research, Tokio Marine & Nichido strives to ascertain details of forecasts for damage caused by any natural disasters that could possibly occur in the future in order to share the outcomes of this research with society and promote disaster prevention awareness and education.

-From fiscal 2018 onward, we will continue and enhance industry-academia collaborative research and strive to utilize our research outcomes for sophisticating hazard maps in local communities and for use in evacuation plans of local governments to raise safety and security in regional communities.
+Going forward, we will continue and enhance industry-academia collaborative research and strive to utilize our research outcomes for sophisticating hazard maps in local communities and for other uses to raise safety and security in regional communities.